-The mock question I always ask—though I always know the answer—is, “Could I have been adopted?”
-Because then, I would not be biological connected to her.
+The question I always want to ask is: “Could I have been adopted?”
+Because then, I would not be biologically tied to her.
 But I was not adopted.
-Though I feel, and deeply hope, that I am not of this woman.
+I know this.
+Though I feel, and hope, that I am not of this woman.

 But he wasn’t mine to keep, was he?
 Through me…to death.
 My worst fear…to smoke, ashes and dust.

 Okay.
 Enough.
 I am tired.
 Dizzy tired.
 I have worked on these words and whittled my rage into this sharp piece.
-To arm myself for the coming days.
-Yes, yes, one day at a time.
-So I’ve written the following reminders to counterbalance the raving thoughts swirling on the surface of my mind:
+To arm myself for the coming days—Yes, yes, one day at a time, I’ve written the following reminders to counterbalance the raving thoughts swirling in my mind:

 I need to be still now.